Topological Hall effect in CeAlGe: RESULTS AND DISCUSSION

 Figures~\ref{resistivity}(a) and \ref{resistivity}(b) present the temperature dependence of the electrical resistivity $\rho$ for the two investigated CeAlGe samples at different applied pressures.
 At low temperatures, an upturn in the resistivity close to 5~K, visible for both crystals, characterizes the antiferromagnetic transition temperature $T_N$, in agreement with previous reports \cite{puphal2019bulk,puphal2020topological,hodovanets2018single}.
 A residual resistivity ratio (RRR) of 2.46 for s1 and of 2.59 for s2 indicates a comparable quality of both samples.
 However, s2 displays an additional shoulder below $T_N$, labeled with $T^*$ in Fig.~\ref{resistivity}(b), which could be related to the presence of another magnetic phase as previously reported for CeAlGe \cite{puphal2019bulk}.
-Magnetization ($M$) data as a function of the applied magnetic field, $H\parallel c$, at ambient pressure are presented in Figs.~\ref{resistivity}(c) and \ref{resistivity}(d) for s1 and s2, respectively.
-Sample 1 displays a small hysteresis in $M(H)$ in a narrow region around 1.2~T, which is absent in s2.
-Above 3~K no hysteresis can be observed anymore.
-The hysteresis is observed in the same region where neutron diffraction experiments detected a transition from an incommensurate to a ferromagnetic polarized phase in CeAlGe \cite{puphal2020topological}.
-The application of external pressure favors the antiferromagnetic state in both samples, as clearly seen in the temperature -- pressure phase diagram shown in Fig.~\ref{resistivity}(c).
+The application of external pressure favors the antiferromagnetic state in both samples as clearly seen in the temperature-pressure phase diagram shown in Fig.~\ref{resistivity}(c).
 The antiferromagnetic transition temperature $T_{N}(p)$ increases linearly with a rate of $dT_{N}(p)/dT\approx0.41(1)$~K/GPa for s1 and $0.48(1)$~K/GPa for s2 with the latter being only slightly larger.
-The second anomaly, observed only in s2, shows a dome-like shape as a function of pressure.
+The second anomaly, observed only in s2, shows a domelike shape as a function of pressure.
 Its origin is not yet clear, but it is likely to be of magnetic origin.

+Magnetization ($M$) data as a function of the applied magnetic-field $H\parallel c$ at ambient pressure are presented in Figs.~\ref{Magnetization}(a) and \ref{Magnetization}(b) for s1 and s2, respectively.
+Sample 1 displays a small hysteresis in $M(H)$ in a narrow region around 1.2~T, which is absent in s2.
+No hysteresis is found above 3~K. We note that the hysteretic behavior is observed in the same region where neutron-diffraction experiments detected a transition from an incommensurate to a ferromagnetic polarized phase in CeAlGe \cite{puphal2020topological}.

+We now turn our attention to the evolution of the Hall resistivity $\rho_{H}$ of CeAlGe as a function of the magnetic field applied parallel to the $c$ axis.
+As can be seen from the ambient pressure data in Fig.~\ref{deltarho_s1_explanation}, at 2~K a maximum (minimum) appears at $\approx$ 0.8~T in $\rho_{H}$, after being antisymmetrized with respect to the origin for measurements performed with increasing (decreasing) magnetic fields.
+These features occur in the same field range as the topological magnetic phase that has been observed in CeAlGe before \cite{puphal2020topological}.
+For magnetic fields higher than 2~T, $\rho_{H}(H)$ displays a linear behavior.